roman-milk/roman-milk.github.io/a-weird-one.md

  +++++++++++++++++++

- School was school and Gail dropped by at lunch and asked if I had the night free and I told her no. Report_Story #2
+ School was school and Gail dropped by at lunch and asked if I had the night free and I told her no.